 The company has taken advantage of the exemption in FRS 102.1.12(d) Reduced disclosures for subsidiaries.
-Certain share based payment transaction disclosures have not been presented as the company is a member of a group where the parent, AT&T Inc., prepares publicly available consolidated financial statements and the company is included in the consolidation (see note 14).
+Certain share based payment transaction disclosures have not been presented as the company was a member of a group where the parent, AT&T Inc., prepared publicly available consolidated financial statements and the company was included in the consolidation (see note 14).